Posted in Life and Style

 At a certain point, the only role I had was one I didn’t know how to perform effortlessly – mother.
 I had very strict ideas about what was acceptable and how I could behave.
 I couldn’t live up to these standards.
 First, none of this fit who I was as a person and was just some standardized list that I had created in my head based on research articles I had read while I was pregnant.
 I started to shut down when I was by myself because I was so tired from maintaining made-up expectations.
 I didn’t want to socialize when my time was my own because I didn’t feel like I was allowed to be myself anymore.
 I trapped myself in the prison of being an adult.
 I had lost what it meant to be Kelly.

-You may also want to read: Introduction
+You may also want to read: My Spiritual Journey

 Part of opening up again was to address why I feel the to hide my feelings from others.
 I didn’t feel like I was worth the energy that my feelings might take up.
 I thought that if I was inconvenient sometimes that I wouldn’t have friends.
 I was afraid that my experience would be rejected and that I would feel worse.
 Somehow I had convinced myself that small emotions were just as impactful on my relationships as large emotions.
 Confusion set in as I filtered my feelings through what I thought I should feel.
 When you have to think about every social interaction then it quickly becomes exhausting.